School districts across the metro prepare for bond elections

 PIEDMONT, Okla.
-(KFOR) – Voters across the state will be able to voice their opinions on a series of school bond issues next week.
+(KFOR) – Voters across the state will be able to voice their opinions on a series of school bond issues on Tuesday.

 Geary Public Schools